Hot Topics: USA PATRIOT Act

 education, government information and activism.
 This page was developed as part of a

-presentation at the Online Northwest Conference held in Corvallis, Oregon,
+held in Corvallis, Oregon,

 on February 28th, 2003.